 The history of tea dates back to ancient China, almost 5,000 years ago.
 According to legend, in 2732 B.C.
-Emperor Shen Nung discovered tea when leaves from a wild tree blew into a pot of water he was boiling in his garden.
+Emperor Shen Nong discovered tea when leaves from a wild tree blew into a pot of boiling water in his garden.
 Finding the flavor enjoyable, he is said to have begun researching the plant.
 Still, tea was originally enjoyed for its medicinal benefits.

 From the 4th to 8th centuries, the popularity of tea in China grew rapidly.
 No longer used for medicinal properties alone, tea became valued for everyday pleasure and refreshment.
 As tea plantations spread throughout China, tea merchants became rich and expansive, elegant tea wares became the banner for the wealth and status of their owners.

 The Chinese empire tightly controlled the preparation and cultivation of the crop.
 It was even specified that only young women, presumably because of their purity, were to handle the tea leaves.
 In fact, these young female handlers were not to eat garlic, onions, or strong spices in case the odor on their fingertips might contaminate the precious tea leaves.

 Shortly after tea became popular in China, the Japanese discovered this delicious hot drink.
 The Japanese brought tea back to Japan, where Buddhist monks used the drink to stay awake and focused during their meditations.